Common Vision Conditions by Age

 The most common solution to this is for people to start wearing reading glasses, which can make it easier to focus on things that are up close.
-We can treat presbyopia with blended vision (link to Near Vision page) as well.
+We can treat presbyopia with blended vision as well.

 There are very few symptoms associated with having glaucoma so your best bet to staying ahead of it is to always see your eye doctor for scheduled eye exams.
 Your eye exams allow your eye doctor to measure how high the pressure in your eyes is.

 If glaucoma is left untreated, it will lead to irreversible vision loss.

 If you are over the age of 50, you are more likely to develop age-related macular degeneration.
 This disease affects the inside back layer of the retina.